homell100/rag-turist-agent/final_report.md

 Four main metrics were used to evaluate the quality of our solution:
     • Context precision: A manual mesure comparing the amount of useful chuncks of information regarding the user prompt over the total amount of retrieved chuncks.
 With a final score of 43% we deduce that our RAG is returning many chuncks of information to the context which do not provide useful information for our answer.

     • Faithfulness: An additional llm was used to automatically assess whether each sentence in the agent’s answers was based in any retrieved chunk from the context.
-TBC
+A result of 78% confirms us that the chunck returned by the RAG system were inedeed useful in the answers formed by the agent.
     • RAG delay: A visual clue regarding the comparing of ammount of tokens in the user prompts vs the amount of time needed for the agent to give an answer.
-TBC
+A steady answer only containing one outlier informs us of a consistem system.
     • Tool call precision: A mesure for the correctness of our agent regarding the need to make a tool call.
+Even thought the sample case was small, we received a total success.

 # Limitations:

+- Vector Store Persistence: Ephemeral memory in FAISS, meaning the index must be rebuild every time the application is restarted (Not the right way in a productive enviroment, acceptable in a play-test approach)

+- PDF Parsing: PyPDFLoader treast text linearly, making the analysis of tables or other special elements in the source document lose their semantic structure.

+- Constant Latency: The system is linear making any prompt visit the rewriter, the RAG system and finally the llm agent, adding a time delay in each step

+- Multilingual Embeddings: Even thought the embedding model was specifically chose for a multilingual approach, special oddities in the text might bring difficulties when finding similarities between the user's prompt and the source data.

 # Future improvements:

-Improve context precision: A 43% can be improved by using different chuncking strategies (i.e., lowering the amount of retrieved chuncks or the maximum threshold in chunck_size) or a better mebedding model.
+- Improve context precision: A 43% can be improved by using different chuncking strategies (i.e., lowering the amount of retrieved chuncks or the maximum threshold in chunck_size) or a better mebedding model.

-Improve RAG strategy: Instead of retrieving on every message, a router node could be added to the graph, allowing the agent to decide whether to call the RAG or just answer from memory.
+- Improve RAG strategy: Instead of retrieving on every message, a router node could be added to the graph, allowing the agent to decide whether to call the RAG or just answer from memory.

-Improve our knowledge base: Instead of a single pdf, another source of data could be use.
+- Improve our knowledge base: Instead of a single pdf, another source of data could be use.
 In suc